-Type of Compensation and Recipient Determination of Amount and make payments to third parties or certain of the Adviser's affiliates in connection with making investments as described in "-Fees from Other Services" below.
-Estimated Amount Operational Activities Management Fee-The Adviser We pay the Adviser a management fee equal to 1.25% of NAV per annum payable monthly.
+Compensation and Recipient Determination of Amount and make payments to third parties or certain of the Adviser's affiliates Estimated Amount in connection with making investments as described in "-Fees from Other Services" below.
+Operational Activities Management Fee- The Adviser We pay the Adviser a management fee equal to 1.25% of NAV per annum payable monthly.
 Additionally, to the extent that our Operating Partnership issues Operating Partnership units to parties other than us, our Operating Partnership will pay the Adviser a management fee equal to 1.25% of the NAV of the Operating Partnership attributable to such Operating Partnership units not held by us per annum payable monthly.
 The management fee may be paid, at the Adviser's election, in cash, Class I shares or Class I units of our Operating Partnership.
 To the extent that the Adviser elects to receive any portion of its management fee in Class I shares or Class I units of our Operating Partnership, we may repurchase such Class I shares or Class I units of our Operating Partnership from the Adviser at a later date.
 Shares of our Class I common stock and Class I units of our Operating Partnership obtained by the Adviser will not be subject to the repurchase limits of our share repurchase plan or any Early Repurchase Deduction.
 The Operating Partnership will repurchase any such Operating Partnership units for cash unless our board of directors determines that any such repurchase for cash would be prohibited by applicable law or our charter, in which case such Operating Partnership units will be repurchased for shares of our common stock with an equivalent aggregate NAV.
 The Adviser and the Special Limited Partner will have the option of exchanging Class I shares for an equivalent aggregate NAV amount of Class T, Class S or Class D shares and will have registration rights with respect to shares of our common stock.
-In addition to the organization and offering expense and acquisition expense reimbursements described above, we will reimburse the Adviser for out-of-pocket costs and expenses it incurs in connection with the services it provides to us, including, but not limited to, (1) the actual cost of goods and services used by us and obtained from third parties, Actual amounts of the management fee depend upon our aggregate NAV.
+Actual amounts of the management fee depend upon our aggregate NAV.
 The management fee attributed to the shares sold in this offering will equal approximately \$122.5 million per annum if we sell the maximum amount in our primary offering, assuming that the NAV per share of our Class S, Class T, Class D and Class I shares remains constant at \$10.00 and before giving effect to any shares issued under our distribution reinvestment plan.
-Actual amounts of out-of-pocket expenses paid by the Adviser that we reimburse are dependent upon actual expenses incurred and, therefore, cannot be determined at this time. including fees paid to administrators,
+Actual amounts of out-of-pocket expenses paid by the Adviser that we reimburse are dependent upon actual expenses incurred and, therefore, cannot be determined at this time.